Rebecca, Amazing Woman of Faith

 Abraham’s servant then inquired about Rebekah’s family and discovered she was Abraham’s grandniece.
 The servant was overjoyed and praised the Lord.

 Rebekah rushed home to tell her family that her uncle’s servant had come to Haran.
-Immediately her brother, rushed to invite this man and his companions into his house.
+Immediately, her brother rushed to invite this man and his companions into his house.
 He even provided for the 10 camels.

 Abraham’s servant explained why he had come to Haran.
 He told them about his prayer at the well and how Rebecca had answered that prayer when she offered to draw water for his camels.
-Then he offered her family jewels of silver and gold.
+Then he gave her family jewels of silver and gold.
 He asked if they would allow Rebekah to return with him to Canaan.

-It was unusual for a daughter to be consulted about marriage arrangements, But they said, “We will call the young woman and ask her.”
+It was unusual for a daughter to be consulted about marriage arrangements, but they said, “We will call the young woman and ask her.”
 Then they called Rebekah and said to her, “Will you go with this man?”
 And she said, “I will go.”
 Genesis 24: 57- 58

 Rebekah was a woman of faith and courage.
 She agreed to go with this man she had just met, based only on his report.
 She had faith that the Lord’s hand was in it.
 Therefore, she was willing to leave her family, friends, and the only life she knew to marry a man she had never met.